Eric Kabera: Rwanda Cinema Centre and Film Festival

 In 2001 or 2002, Kabera founded the Rwanda Cinema Centre (RCC), aiming to train filmmakers and assist with the production of films in Rwanda.
 His intention was to give a voice to young Rwandans to tell their own stories, as before then, outsiders such as Belgians, French, Canadians, and Americans had been telling the stories of Rwanda.
 The RCC initiated various programs, such as the "Films on Youth by Youth" program, and an outreach program that screens locally made films to young people living in rural areas.
 It also developed a filmmaking skills training unit, growing to become one of the leading filmmaking centres in East and Central Africa.
 It has offered various certificate and diploma programs, and intended to offer degree courses with affiliates.

 From 2005, the centre became known for organising the annual Rwanda Film Festival.
 The Rwanda Film Festival was a travelling festival, held not only in the capital of Kigali but the films, especially ones made by Rwandan filmmakers, were also shown on large inflatable screens in rural areas throughout the country.
 The festival later moved away from focusing only on the issue of the genocide and started screening films and workshops focused on other social issues of modern Rwanda.
 Kabera said in 2007 that he would like to make a comedy.
 The 15th edition was the last, taking place in October 2019.

 East African Filmmakers Forum

 Kabera is a founder member of the East African Filmmakers Forum, covering Tanzania, Uganda, Kenya, and Rwanda, established in 2003.
 The forum met mainly at festivals, but owing to the lack of funding, filmmakers were unable to implement the resolutions agreed upon.
 In 2007, during the 4th East African Film Congress at Amakula Kampala International Film Festival, the forum resolved to form a union.
-In November 2008, the EAFF formed formed a union for filmmakers from Kenya, Uganda, Tanzania, Rwanda, Burundi, Sudan, Ethiopia, Eritrea, and Somalia, headed by Patrick Kihara from Kenya.
+In November 2008, the EAFF formed a union for filmmakers from Kenya, Uganda, Tanzania, Rwanda, Burundi, Sudan, Ethiopia, Eritrea, and Somalia, headed by Patrick Kihara from Kenya.
 Its aim was "to represent market/economic, legal and regulatory interests which film producers in the region have in common".